Arthur Sullivan: Method of composition and text setting

 Sullivan told an interviewer, Arthur Lawrence, "I don't use the piano in composition – that would limit me terribly".
 Sullivan explained that his process was not to wait for inspiration, but "to dig for it. ...
 I decide on [the rhythm] before I come to the question of melody. ...
 I mark out the metre in dots and dashes, and not until I have quite settled on the rhythm do I proceed to actual notation."
-Sullivan's text setting, compared with that of his 19th century English predecessors or his European contemporaries, was "vastly more sensitive. ...
+Sullivan's text setting, compared with that of his nineteenth-century English predecessors or his European contemporaries, was "vastly more sensitive. ...
 Sullivan's operatic style attempts to create for itself a uniquely English text-music synthesis", and, in addition, by adopting a conservative musical style, he was able to achieve "the clarity to match Gilbert's finely honed wit with musical wit of his own".

 In composing the Savoy operas, Sullivan wrote the vocal lines of the musical numbers first, and these were given to the actors.
 He, or an assistant, improvised a piano accompaniment at the early rehearsals; he wrote the orchestrations later, after he had seen what Gilbert's stage business would be.
 He left the overtures until last and sometimes delegated their composition, based on his outlines, to his assistants, often adding his suggestions or corrections.
 Those Sullivan wrote himself include Thespis, Iolanthe, Princess Ida, The Yeomen of the Guard, The Gondoliers, The Grand Duke and probably Utopia, Limited.
 Most of the overtures are structured as a pot-pourri of tunes from the operas in three sections: fast, slow and fast.
 Those for Iolanthe and The Yeomen of the Guard are written in a modified sonata form.